Solar Panels for Cold Climates

 Light availability: Here is where your solar panels operate at a major disadvantage in winter.
 There are fewer daylight hours on a winter day than in the summer.
 The angle of the sun is also much steeper in the winter, which is less favorable for the typical installation.

 Panel cleanliness: Anything that obstructs your panels will affect their efficiency.
 This includes dust, dirt, and snow.
 We usually think of snow as clean, but if snow and ice build-up on your panels they can shut down your power production.
-However, this is not usually a problem, since snow generally slides off them quickly (especially with south-facing panels).
+However, this is not usually a problem, since snow generally slides off them quickly.

 One last thing to note is that temperature swings can cause panel components to expand and contract.
 This is a major cause of damage to cheap, poorly made panels and can severely shorten the life expectancy of a panel.